 Foreleg (Fig. 3a, b).
 Ratio of foreleg segments 1.4:1.0:0.6:0.2.
 Femur.
-Length ca. $3 \times$ maximum width.
+Length ca. 3× maximum width.
 Dorsal margin with a row of ca. nine curved, spine-like setae; length of setae 0.13× maximum width of femur.
 Apex rounded; with one pair of spine-like setae and some short, stout setae.
 Many stout, lanceolate setae scattered along ventral margin; femoral patch absent.
 Tibia.
 Dorsal margin with a row of short, spine-like setae and fine, simple setae, near margin some stout, apically rounded setae; on apex one longer, spine-like, apically rounded seta.
-Ventral margin with a row of curved, spine-like setae.
+Ventral margin with a row of curved, spine-like setae, on apex some spine-like, partly bipectinate setae and a tuft of long, fine, simple setae.
 Anterior surface scattered with stout, lanceolate setae.
 Patellotibial suture present on basal 1/2.
 Tarsus.
 Dorsal margin with a row of short, stout setae.
 Ventral margin with a row of curved, spine-like setae.
 Tarsal claw with one row of 9-12 denticles; distally pointed; with 5-7 stripes; subapical setae absent.